vic-ma/howtodismantle.github.io/_posts/2025-04-26-Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.md

 ## Build the integration flow

 We will build an integration flow that does the following:
-1. Add header with our API key.
+1. Add a header with our API key.
 2. Call Peakboard Hub to get an access token.
 3. Convert the response from the access token request into XML.
-4. Extract the access token from the XML body and store it in a property, using XPath.
+4. Use XPath to extract the access token from the XML body and store it in a property.
-5. Get the access token from the property and put it into the header.
+5. Add a header with our access token.
-5. Prepare the body for the next call.
+5. Set request body.
 6. Call the Peakboard Hub API to store the values of the transfer order into the table.

 Here's what the complete integration flow looks like:

 ![image](/assets/2025-04-26/020.png)

-### Add header with our API key
+### Add a header with our API key

 For our first step, we add an `apiKey` header with our API key.
 We need this header in order to get our access token in the next step.